testpackage/testpackage/README.md

 #### General

+ * Attach licence and open source
- * Release to public Maven repository and make source code public
+ * Release to public Maven repository
  * Add example output to this README.
  * Reduce library dependencies, e.g. remove dependency on jcabi-manifests which brings lots of transitive dependencies.